 http://127.0.0.1:8000?video=bunny.mp4 in the browser.
 The server checks the incoming request for GET parameters.
 If it finds

 video parameter we assume that it is a video file name, which user wants to be streamed.
-Then we build a path to this file, open a readable stream and pass it to the response.
-But there are three issues here.
+Then we build a path to this file, open it in a readable mode and pass its stream to the response.
+But there are two issues here.
 Do you see them?

 - What if there is no such file on server?
 We should return 404 page in this case.